GIScience/openrouteservice-app/README.md

 	git checkout -b feature_branch

-In every case do a [pull request](https://help.github.com/articles/creating-a-pull-request/) to our development branch.
+Do a [pull request](https://help.github.com/articles/creating-a-pull-request/) to our development branch.
 Be sure to pull the latest changes beforehand and fix any emerging conflicts.

-To enable console output information and logging for bugfixing and feature development do:

-	grunt dev

 ## Translations